cmavian/VDM_workshop_2025_practical/README.md

 <b>Passwords are case sensitive and invisiable when typing !!!</b>
 Therefore, it is advisable to copy & paste the password.
 Successful connection will print the server's logo on your terminal.<br>
-<i>On average on a server you only have 2-5 tries to type the password afterwhich you'll be blocked for at least 30 minutes.
+<i>On average on a server you only have 2-5 tries to type the password after which you'll be blocked for at least 30 minutes.
 It is better to close the terminal and open it again and try again after the second failed password try.</i><br>

 <b><h3>Setting up our folder for the analysis</h3></b>